njsmith/zs/doc/format.rst

 * Compressed payload (arbitrary data): The rest of the block after the level is a compressed representation of the payload.
-This should be decompressed according to the value of the "Compression method" field in the header, and then interpreted according to the rules below.
+This should be decompressed according to the value of the codec field in the header, and then interpreted according to the rules below.

 * CRC-64xz (``u64le``): CRC of the data in the block.
 This does not include the length field -- see diagram.
 Note that this is